-Based on the following research organization and intimate linkages with other research institutes and universities, the institute aims at accomplishing a mission "Spear-head research in tropical medicine and international health".
+Based on the following research organization and intimate linkages with other research institutes and universities, the institute aims at accomplishing a mission " Spear-head research in tropical medicine and international health ".

-To study comprehensively the tropical diseases which are raging in the developing countries, research organization of the institute consists of 3 major research fields which deal with the classical triad of "human-agent-environment" determinants of infectious diseases and Research Center for Tropical Infectious Diseases.
+To study comprehensively the tropical diseases which are raging in the developing countries, research organization of the institute consists of 3 major research fields which deal with the classical triad of "human-agent-environment "determinants of infectious diseases and Research Center for Tropical Infectious Diseases.

-The research of tropical medicine faces the inevitable fact that "the bench is in the bush".
+The research of tropical medicine faces the inevitable fact that" the bench is in the bush ".
 Therefore the institute has a close linkage with the overseas institutes in Asia, Africa and South Americas and continues the joint studies.
-Memorandums of academic exchange programs were signed between Nagasaki University and 6 overseas institutes.
-In 2000, the exchange program under the core university system by JSPS was newly established between our Institute and National Institute of Hygiene and Epidemiology in Vietnam.
+Memorandums of academic exchange programs were signed between Nagasaki University and 8 overseas institutes.
+Since the overseas research laboratories of the institute has been established in Kenya Medical Research Institute, Kenya and National Institute of Hygiene and Epidemiology Vietnam in 2005, the extensive and longitudinal studies on tropical diseases will be promoted.
+The exchange program under the core university system of JSPS established between our Institute and National Institute of Hygiene and Epidemiology in Vietnam in 2000 has been renewed in 2005 and lasts for 5 years more.